underscoreio/essential-scala/src/pages/objects/traits-as-mixins.md

 We achieve composition in Scala by separating each component into its own trait and **mixing the traits we want to use** together to form classes.

 The syntax is to write `extends` for the first trait and `with` for each following trait: `A extends B with C with D`.
-With the visitors example we might have definitions like these:

 For example, imagine the following model of staff and students at a university:

 ~~~ scala
 trait Person {